-Applicants must submit a draft BMP O&M Plan covering a minimum of ten years (10) after project completion.
+Applicants must submit a draft BMP O&M Plan covering a minimum of ten years after project completion.
 The BMP O&M Plan must document (through a resolution) project O&M financial commitment and sustainability for ten years and is subject to an OCTA semi-annual (twice yearly) review process over the ten-year period.
 BMP O&M costs cannot be used for the match or in-kind services.
 Applicants must include as part of the O&M Plan project assessment and monitoring of performance.
-A documented fifteen (15) or twenty (20) year draft BMP O&M Plan (submitted with application) will be eligible for a 5 percent or 10 percent matching funds reduction, respectively.
+A documented 15 or 20 year draft BMP O&M Plan (submitted with application) will be eligible for a 10 percent or 15 percent matching funds reduction, respectively.
+Please refer to the County of Los Angeles Stormwater Best Management Practice Design and Maintenance Manual http://dpw.lacounty.gov/DES/design manuals/ for guidance.